How to Love Running

 9. Train for Something

-Whether it’s a 5K, a 10K, half marathon or marathon, running with a race in mind is a way to give your runs some purpose.
+Whether it’s a 5K, a 10K, half marathon or marathon, running with a goal like an impending race is a way to give your runs some purpose.
 Having a race date scrawled on the calendar can be all the reason you need to drag yourself out of bed, tie your sneakers on and get yourself out the door before you’ve even rubbed the sleep out of your eyes.

 10. Surround Yourself with Runners